MohsenFazaeli/SAME/README.md

 # A Meta-Learning Approach for Graph Representation Learning in Multi-Task Settings
+This is the branch that works with latest packages from https://github.com/DavideBuffelli/SAME

 Reference code for the paper: "A Meta-Learning Approach for Graph Representation Learning in Multi-Task Settings", presentedat the NeurIPS Workshop on Meta-Learning (MetaLearn) 2020.
 Please cite the paper if you use this code in your own work.